The Alzheimer’s Association is here to help

-The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in 140 languages.
+The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in more than 200 languages.
 Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease.
 Call us if you have questions about:

-MedicAlert® + Alzheimer's Association Safe Return® is a nationwide identification, support and enrollment program that provides assistance when someone with Alzheimer's or a related dementia wanders and becomes lost.
+Alzheimer's Association Safe Return® is a nationwide identification, support and enrollment program that provides assistance when someone with Alzheimer's or a related dementia wanders and becomes lost.
 Assistance is available 24 hours a day, 365 days a year.
 If an enrollee is missing, one phone call immediately activates a community support network to help reunite the lost person with his or her caregiver.
 Learn more about Safe Return.